 Trigeminal neuralgia is a type of nerve disorder that causes pain.

-Trigeminal Neuralgia is a condition that causes stabbing or burning pain, as well as persistent aches and pains.
+Trigeminal Neuralgia also called tic douloureux is a condition that causes stabbing or burning sensation, as well as persistent aches and pains and facial numbness.
 It can be caused by compression of the trigeminal nerve, for example by a blood vessel, which causes damage to the protective coating around the nerve (the myelin sheath).
-In rare cases, trigeminal neuralgia may be caused by damage to the trigeminal nerve by demyelinating conditions such as Multiple Sclerosis or mass effect of a tumour.
+In rare cases, trigeminal neuralgia may be caused by damage to the trigeminal nerve by demyelinating conditions such as Multiple Sclerosis (MS)or mass effect of a tumour.
 Damage to the myelin sheath of the Trigeminal nerve near the brainstem can lead to erratic nerve function and the perception of pain from very slight stimuli.

 Trigeminal neuralgia is a disorder that causes excruciating pain on one side of the face, and is widely regarded as one of the most painful conditions in medicine.
 Magnetic resonance imaging (MRI Scan) and other tests can help patients diagnose causes of facial pain syndromes like trigeminal neuralgia.